 Following dates in partnership with BLOOMSBURY FESTIVAL theme Activists and Architects of Change.

-19th October 6-9pm – TRIBAL JUSTICE documentary about Yurok and Quechan tribal courts and alternative justice systems based on traditions.
+19th October 6-9pm – UPDATE!
+JULES KOOSTACHIN – POETRY READING from her new book UNEARTHING SECRETS GATHERING TRUTHS a few signed copies will be available to our audiences.
+This evening’s event is represented by First Nations Canada Filmmakers and the USA with TRIBAL JUSTICE documentary about Yurok and Quechan tribal courts and alternative justice systems based on traditions.
 Special guest, acclaimed director JULES KOOSTACHIN in attendance for screenings of PLACEnta about First Nations traditional childbirth teachings, and NiiSoTeWak: Two Bodies – One Heart, ten-year-old identical twin brothers discover what it means to be a twin in their Cree culture.
 Details/ Register here

 20th October – 10-5pm A day of Indigenous Filmmakers at BIMI BIRKBECK CINEMA with a focus on independent filmmaking and Shorts from Canada.
 Special guest, acclaimed director JULES KOOSTACHIN (Cree from Moshkekowok territory, and a member of Attawapiskat First Nation), presents Butterfly Monument and discusses her work in conversation with Filmmaker Max Carocci, Confirmed closing film by Inuk artist Asinnajaq THREE THOUSAND more special guests to be announced.
 Details/ Register here.
 Please note we cannot reserve seats for FREE events.
 Arrive early to ensure a place.